dm4ml/motion/docs/concepts/project.md

 ### How do I add a new key to a relation?

 If you want to add a new key to a relation, you can do so by adding a new key to the schema definition.
 You do not need to update the `MCONFIG` in `mconfig.py`.
-We recommend running `motion clear {application_name}` in your terminal to clear the data store before running your application again, since our schema migration functionality is still in development.